 1 large white onion (or substitute for 1 leek)

 - Add the garlic to a pan with a little hot olive oil and fry for 1 minutes before adding the chopped onion.

 - Add a pinch of cumin and turmeric and a sprinkling of salt.
 Fry on a high heat for 4 minutes.

 - Add the chopped potato and fry for another 4 mins.

 - Next come the the chopped zucchini & more salt, stir and cook for a moment to heat up in the mix.

-- Add water to almost cover the zucchini.
+- Add water or vegetable stock to almost cover the zucchini.
 Taste to check salt level and add more as necessary.
 Cover with a lid and bring to the boil.
 Reduce the heat to a simmer and leave to cook for 20 minutes or until cooked through and thoroughly soft.

 - Turn off the heat and leave to cool.

 - If you like a thick purée, you may like to remove some of the liquid before blending, and just add the amount you need for the consistency you want.